-If the optional Ethernet card is included with the nitrogen generator and the user wants to communicate with the system, a static IP address must be assigned to the controller.
+An ethernet connection is included with the nitrogen generator.
+This allows the user to set up communications with the system.
+A static IP address must be assigned to the controller.
 Once the static IP address is assigned, it must be manually entered into the controller.
 The subnet and gateway is not needed when accessing the controller within a facility's intranet.
 Once the static IP is entered, the user must press the "Set IP Parameters" button or cycle the power to the controller to ping the device on their intranet network.
 Communication through Ethernet includes Remote Access and MODBUS TCP/IP communication.
 A connection status message will indicate if a successful connection has been made.

-Figure 19: Communication Screens
+Figure 18: Communication Screens